Errors and Warnings¶

 ¶

-Warns that the scheduling of the model is not absolutely perfect, and some manual code edits may result in faster performance.
-This warning defaults to off, is not part of -Wall, and must be turned on explicitly before the top module statement is processed.
+Warned that the scheduling of the model is not perfect, and some manual code edits may result in faster performance.
+This warning defaulted to off, was not part of

 -